pombreda/lepl/doc-src/intro-2.rst

 By itself, this doesn't make handling spaces any simpler, but we can also tell LEPL to ignore certain values.
-So if we define tokens for the different "words" we will need, we can then tell LEPL to discard any spaces that occur between (in fact, by default, spaces are skipped, so we don't need to actually say that below).
+So if we define tokens for the different "words" we will need, we can then tell LEPL to discard any spaces that occur between (in fact, by default, spaces are discarded, so we don't need to actually say that below).

 For more detailed information on tokens, see :ref:`lexer` in the manual (and particularly, :ref:`lexer_process`).